Solar-Only vs. Solar Plus Storage: Which Is Right for Your Home?

 Solar-only systems need little care.
 You may clean the panels once or twice a year.
 That’s usually enough.

-Solar plus storage systems need more checks.
+Solar plus lithium-ion solar batteries need more maintenance.
 Batteries don’t last forever.
 Most work for 10 to 15 years.
 You may need software updates.
 Some systems also need you to check the charge level or look for signs of wear.

 EcoFlow OCEAN Pro helps reduce this effort.
 It comes with: